DynoW/CS-files-storage/README.md

-Please select year of study from folders above ^^^ 😉
+Please select year of study from the folders above ^^^ 😉